Funds and Programs that you can support...

 - David Y. Chen Memorial Fund (313168): Honor and remember David Y. Chen while supporting undergraduate and graduate scholarships, student support, faculty support and program support within East Asian Languages and Literatures.

-- East Asian Languages and Literatures Fund and Jin Lu Award (307146): Supports student research, guest lectures, teaching material preparation, departmental outreach and other activities.
-The Jin Lu Award, given each year to an outstanding undergraduate student in Chinese, is also supported by this fund.
+- East Asian Languages and Literatures Fund (307146): Supports student research, guest lectures, teaching material preparation, departmental outreach and other activities.

 - James H-Y. Tai Buckeye East Asian Linguistics Fund (647101): This endowment fund, established by donor Professor James H-Y Tai, former DEALL faculty member (1986-1995), supports the academic activities of graduate and undergraduate students and faculty whose primary field of research is East Asian (Chinese/Japanese/Korean) linguistics.
 This includes, but is not limited to, support for East Asian linguistics conferences and workshops